ofiwg/libfabric/man/fi_endpoint.3.md

   the given endpoint.
 Use of this flag requires that the endpoint be created using FI_RMA_EVENT.

+An endpoint may only be bound to a single CQ or counter for a given type of operation.
+For example, a EP may not bind to two counters both using FI_WRITE.
+Furthermore, providers may limit CQ and counter bindings to endpoints of the same endpoint type (DGRAM, MSG, RDM, etc.).

 Connectionless endpoints must be bound to a single address vector.
 If an endpoint is using a shared transmit and/or receive context, the shared contexts must be bound to the endpoint.
 CQs, counters, AV, and